 Redundant data wastes disk space, increases data inconsistency and slows down the DML queries.
 If the same data is present in more than one place and any updation is committed on that data, then the change must be reflected in all locations.
 Inconsistent data can make data searching and access harder by losing the path to it.

 There are various reasons behind performing the normalization such as to avoid redundancy, updating anomalies, unnecessary coding, keeping the data into the form that can accommodate change more easily and accurately and to enforce the data constraint.

 Normalization includes the analysis of functional dependencies between attributes.
 The relations (tables) are decomposed with anomalies to generate relations with a structure.
 It helps in deciding which attributes should be grouped in a relation.

 The normalization is basically based on the concepts of normal forms.
 A relation table is said to be in a normal form if it fulfils a certain set of constraints.
 There are 6 defined normal forms: 1NF, 2NF, 3NF, BCNF, 4NF and 5NF.
 Normalization should eliminate the redundancy but not at the cost of integrity.

 Definition of Denormalization

 Denormalization is the inverse process of normalization, where the normalized schema is converted into a schema which has redundant information.
 The performance is improved by using redundancy and keeping the redundant data consistent.
 The reason for performing denormalization is the overheads produced in query processor by an over-normalized structure.

 Here the denormalization approach, emphasizes on the concept that by placing all the data in one place, could eliminate the need of searching those multiple files to collect this data.
-The basic strategy is followed in denormalization is, where the most dominant process is selected to analyse those modifications that will ultimately improve the performance.
-And the most basic modification is that adding multiple attributes to the existing table to reduce the number of joins.
+The basic strategy is followed in denormalization is, where the most ruling process is selected to examine those modifications that will ultimately improve the performance.
+And the most basic alteration is that adding multiple attributes to the existing table to reduce the number of joins.